How to compare Solar Installation Quotes

 - Make sure the quote specifies that all cabling, including communication cables are included.

-Ideally, the installer should be able to provide you with all the technical specifications for all the components.
+Ideally, the installer should be able to provide you with all the technical specifications (data sheets) for all the components.

 Take note of what guarantees the manufacturer offers.
 If the manufacturer is reputable and the warranty period on the panels is substantial you would naturally expect your solar system to last long for a long time, long enough to pay for itself and make you a profit.
 Some brands allow you to extend the warranties if you are prepared to pay an extra amount.